vaginessa/pushall-api-java/readme.md

 BroadcastResponse resp = future.join(); // awaiting request execution
 ```
 All requests executes asynchronously, so `CompletableFuture<T>` provides server sesponse.
  Using `.join()` is the simplest way to return to "synchronous" behavior.
-Broadcast requests is also
+Broadcast requests are also
  scheduled: interval maintained between requests to 30 seconds (according to API spec).
- So in this example, will be blocked for 30 seconds.
+ So in this example, the thread will be blocked for 30 seconds.
 ```java
 ch.newBroadcast().setTitle("1").send().join();
 ch.newBroadcast().setTitle("2").send().join();